Property law: Lease

 Historically, leases served many purposes, and the regulation varied according to intended purposes and the economic conditions of the time.
 Leaseholds, for example, were mainly granted for agriculture until the late eighteenth century and early nineteenth century, when the growth of cities made the leasehold an important form of landholding in urban areas.

 The modern law of landlord and tenant in common law jurisdictions retains the influence of the common law and, particularly, the laissez-faire philosophy that dominated the law of contract and the law of property in the 19th century.
 With the growth of consumerism, the law of consumer protection recognised that common law principles assuming equal bargaining power between parties may cause unfairness.
 Consequently, reformers have emphasised the need to assess residential tenancy laws in terms of protection they provide to tenants.
 Legislation to protect tenants is now common.

-Ownership

-Single individuals

-Property can mostly be owned by any single human.
-However, many jurisdictions have some stipulations that limit property-owning capacity.
-The two main limiting factors include citizenship and competency of maintaining property.

-In many countries, non-citizens cannot own property or are limited greatly in their capacity to own property.
-The United States allows foreign entities to buy and own property.
-But the United States does have stipulations surrounding tribal land owned by the indigenous Native Americans.

-Incompetent individuals also cannot own property, at least without a legal guardian.
-Incompetent individuals consist largely of children and the cognitively impaired.
-They are legally recognized and allowed to own property, but they cannot deal with it without the consent of their legal guardians.
-Children do not have the capacity to pay property taxes.

-Groups
+Joint ownership and concurrent estates

 All western legal systems allow for a number of different forms of group ownership of property.
 Group ownership in property law is referred to as co-tenancy, or concurrent ownership.
 Two or more owners of a property are referred to as co-owners.